CrowdStrike/gofalcon/examples/simple_access_token/README.md

 # Authentication with Access Token

 Minimalist example to showcase authentication and initialization of client library using an existing access token.
-The very latest [CrowdStrike Score](https://www.crowdstrike.com/blog/tech-center/crowdscore-efficiency/) is shown.
+Upon successful authentication a short list of hosts registered to the Falcon platform is shown.

 Example run:
 ```